Farewell to Edinburgh-based Normandy D-Day veteran - one of Scotland’s last

 Once at the church, near his home in South Queensferry, two standard bearers carried Royal Navy flags marking Mr Bryant’s service during the Second World War.

-And there was a poignant and moving final tribute at the grave-side as Royal Maring buglers played The Last Post.
+And there was a poignant and moving final tribute at the grave-side as Royal Marine buglers played The Last Post.

 His son Billy recounted how his father’s eyes filled up with the emotional impact of what he was receiving when he read the formal citation in his hospital bed and saw the effect it had on him.